nhsuk/sexual-health-information-etl/README.md

 where `YYYYMMDD` is the current year, month and date, and `VERSION` is the current major version of the ETL as defined in the `package.json`.

 ### Development Notes

 The output file has been set to `dev-shis-data` in the development Docker compose file.
 This ensures that during development the output files will all include a `dev-` prefix so as not overwrite the production `shis-data` files in Azure.

 ## Structure of JSON Data

 The output JSON will be an array of objects in the format shown in the [Sample SHIS Data](sample-shis-data.json) file.
 Most of the fields are self-explanatory, the three that require further explanation are `id`, `location`, and `venueType`.

 `id` is only used internally.
-This is an ID retrieved from Syndication with the filename prefixed to avoid collisions, i.e. `shis-data-19595086`.
-The ID for a record may change when data is updated.
+This is an ID retrieved from Syndication and may change when data is updated.

-Location is in [GeoJSON](http://geojson.org/) format.
+`Location` is in [GeoJSON](http://geojson.org/) format.

 `venueType` can be either `Pharmacy`, `Clinic`, `Community`, `Other`, `ClinicCommunity` or `ClinicPharmacy`